NCI-CGR/TriosCompass_v2/README.md

 #### Pedigree files
 In addition to the NGS input data, another important input is pedigree files to define trios.

-<font size="+3">&#128214;</font> There are several conventions required about pedigree files by TriosCompass:
+<font size="+3">&#128214;</font> There are several requirements about pedigree files from TriosCompass:
 + Each trio is specified by one pedigree file;
-+ All pedigree files are named by the family ID, with ".ped" as the file extensin, under one directory which is specified by config/config.yaml:
++ All pedigree files are named by the unique family ID, with ".ped" as the file extension, under the directory which is specified by config/config.yaml:
     ```yml
     ped_dir: "ped"
     ```
 + Rows for the trio members are in the order *father-mother-child* in the pedigree file.
-+ Trio member identifiers are matched with {SAMPLE_ID} as defined in the sample CSV file.
++ Trio member identifiers are matched with {SAMPLE_ID} as defined in the sample CSV filem and also matched with the RG tags of the bam files.

 Below is an example of the pedigree file for the GIAB AJ family: